swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexBuilderDSL.md

 public enum RegexComponentBuilder { ... }
 ```

-A closure marked with `@RegexComponentBuilder` will be transformed to produce a `Regex` by concatenating all of its components, where the result type's `Match` type will be a `Substring` followed by concatenated captures (tuple when plural).
+A closure marked with `@RegexComponentBuilder` will be transformed to produce a `Regex` by concatenating all of its components, where the result type's `Output` type will be a `Substring` followed by concatenated captures (tuple when plural).

 > #### Recap: Regex capturing basics
 >
-> `Regex` is a generic type with generic parameter `Match`.
+> `Regex` is a generic type with generic parameter `Output`.
 >
 > ```swift
-> struct Regex<Match> { ... }
+> struct Regex<Output> { ... }
 > ```
 >
-> When a regex does not contain any capturing groups, its `Match` type is `Substring`, which represents the whole matched portion of the input.
+> When a regex does not contain any capturing groups, its `Output` type is `Substring`, which represents the whole matched portion of the input.
 >
 > ```swift
 > let noCaptures = #/a/# // => Regex<Substring>
 > ```
 >
-> When a regex contains capturing groups, i.e. `(...)`, the `Match` type is extended as a tuple to also contain *capture types*.
+> When a regex contains capturing groups, i.e. `(...)`, the `Output` type is extended as a tuple to also contain *capture types*.
 Capture types are tuple elements after the first element.
 >
 > ```swift
 > //                           ________________________________